steveicarus/iverilog/vvp/README.txt

    &PV '<' <symbol> , <base> , <width> '>'
    &PV '<' <symbol> , <tbase> <twid> , <width> '>'

-The <symbol> is the label for a signal, the <base> is the cannonical starting bit of the part select and <width> is the number of bits in the select.
+The <symbol> is the label for a signal, the <base> is the canonical starting bit of the part select and <width> is the number of bits in the select.
 The second form retrieves the <base> from thread space using <twid> bits starting at <tbase>.